Help shape the future of nursing.

 - Integrate clinical prevention and population health concepts in the development of culturally relevant and linguistically appropriate nursing education

-- Master of Science in Nursing degree from a regionally accredited institution
+- Bachelor of science in nursing degree from a regionally accredited institution

 - Grade point average of 2.75 or higher

-- Active, unencumbered RN license in the state you would like to complete practicum hours
+- Active, unencumbered R.N. license in the state in which you would like to complete practicum hours

 - Career essay